Laminate Flooring Guide

 Is laminate water resistant?

-Laminate floor surfaces are resistant to spillages however water may seep between the boards, and if left for a long period of time could swell and warp.
-We recommend the Quickstep Lagune range for bathrooms, as it has a 10 year wet area warranty.
+- Laminate floor surfaces are resistant to spillages however water may seep between the boards, and if left for a long period of time could swell and warp.
+We recommend the Quick-Step Lagune or Quick-Step Impressive ranges for bathrooms as they both have a 10 year water warranty.

 Is laminate scratch resistant?